Writing Your Lesson Plans

 Adding Standards

 To add standards to your lesson plans, look just below the lesson notes box.
 You can choose standards by looking at them in the Tree View or in the Key Word Search.
-The search option you choose in your preferences will always be the first you see, but the other is always available.
+The search option you choose in your Preferences will always be the first you see, but the other is always available.

 My Lesson Planner will remember the standards you have taught and put a check-mark by them if you choose that option in My Preferences.